Think Before You Judge

 - Have you ever been so attracted to a feeling, to an idea, or an emotion that it consumes you from head to toe, every ounce of your being?

 - Have you ever been so engulfed by a feeling that you continue to think about it, even when you are in the moment?

 If you answered no to all those questions, then chances are that you do not know what it’s like.
 If you have experienced this type of sadness and emptiness but didn’t turn to drugs, then it still wasn’t the same.
-The sorrow and sadness a person feels is typically too much for a mere mortal soul to feel.
-If a “normal” person felt the pain, even for a moment, they would not be able to stand it.
-Being able to experience what an addict is experiencing is far greater than experiencing the rush of the high, rather, feeling the deep and sorrowful emotions, a person is feeling.
-If you could experience this, you may forget about the judgement.
+Being able to experience what an addict is experiencing is far greater than experiencing the rush of the high; it also involves the deep and sorrowful emotions that a person is feeling.
+If you could experience this, you may forget about the judgment.
 Instead, you would be encouraged to take the pain away, to find out what you can do to support and help those who are suffering.
 In today’s day and age, there is an infinite amount of resources.
 Being ignorant and blind to this never-ending issue is not an option.
 Just don’t assume that someone else will take care of the issue, take charge and be a leader.
 Remember, each person you face is someone’s daughter, mother, father, or brother.
-What if it were yours?
+What if they were yours?

 Jeffrey Juergens earned his Bachelor’s and Juris Doctor from the University of Florida.
 Jeffrey’s desire to help others led him to focus on economic and social development and policy making.
 After graduation, he decided to pursue his passion of writing and editing.